Unveiling Fine-Grained Visual Traces: Evaluating Multimodal Interleaved Reasoning Chains in Multimodal STEM Tasks: Introduction

-Despite the growing attention to multimodal STEM (Science, Technology, Engineering, and Mathematical) reasoning, the field still faces several important challenges.
-(1) First, current MLLM reasoning often exhibit a form of {\it modality collapse}, in which they over-rely on textual cues while under-utilizing visual evidence, leading to weak visual grounding and degraded performance on tasks that require genuine visual reasoning~\cite{DBLP:conf/emnlp/ZhaoSCZSCZ25,DBLP:conf/acl/WuSWH25,yao2025rethinking}.
-In STEM reasoning, the modality collapse becomes more significant because of the detailed textual description on STEM benchmarks.
-(2) Second, the generation and understanding of structured STEM visuals remain limited.
-Prior work shows that scientific figures, diagrams, and plots are poorly covered by existing training data, while current image-generation pipelines are largely optimized for naturalistic imagery rather than structured, logically constrained visuals with precise layouts, symbols, and labels~\cite{DBLP:conf/acl/0039WXWFK024,DBLP:conf/cvpr/Wei0CW0GSYG25}.
-(3) Third, current evaluation and post-training practices still emphasize final-answer correctness more than intermediate-step quality.
-The broader reasoning literature has shown that chain-of-thought rationales are not always faithful to the model's actual reasoning process, while both LLM and MLLM studies suggest that step-wise supervision can better support reliable reasoning than outcome-only signals~\cite{DBLP:conf/nips/TurpinMPB23,DBLP:conf/iclr/LightmanKBEBLLS24,zhang2025r1}.
-As a result, it remains difficult to determine whether a model truly performs grounded cross-modal reasoning or merely reaches the correct answer through superficial shortcuts.
+Despite recent progress, multimodal STEM reasoning remains challenging.
+First, existing MLLMs often suffer from \textit{modality collapse}: they over-rely on textual cues while under-utilizing visual evidence, resulting in weak visual grounding and degraded performance on tasks that require genuine visual reasoning~\cite{DBLP:conf/emnlp/ZhaoSCZSCZ25,DBLP:conf/acl/WuSWH25,yao2025rethinking}.
+This issue is especially pronounced in STEM benchmarks, where detailed textual descriptions may allow models to bypass visual information.
+Second, current models still struggle to understand and generate structured STEM visuals.
+Scientific figures, diagrams, and plots are underrepresented in existing training data, and mainstream image-generation pipelines are largely optimized for naturalistic images rather than layouts with precise symbols, labels, and logical constraints~\cite{DBLP:conf/acl/0039WXWFK024,DBLP:conf/cvpr/Wei0CW0GSYG25}.
+Third, current evaluation and post-training practices mainly emphasize final-answer correctness, while providing limited insight into the quality and faithfulness of intermediate reasoning.
+Prior work has shown that chain-of-thought rationales may not faithfully reflect the underlying reasoning process, and that step-wise supervision can better support reliable reasoning than outcome-only signals~\cite{DBLP:conf/nips/TurpinMPB23,DBLP:conf/iclr/LightmanKBEBLLS24,zhang2025r1}.
+As a result, it remains difficult to determine whether a model truly performs grounded cross-modal reasoning or merely exploits superficial shortcuts.